AydinTech/Very-dangerous/README.md

 ------------

 Download either the source code or precompiled version and start the game.
 Use space bar to jump.
-If the space bar ignores you, click with the mouse on the window.
+If your input gets ignored, click with the mouse on the window.